 Bárbara has a degree in Graphic Design from the Federal Technological University of Paraná (UTFPR).

-Sketching on her iPad in Procreate, Bárbara then moves into Photoshop to add in textures, brush work and colour.
+Sketching on her iPad in Procreate, Bárbara then moves into Photoshop to add in textures, brush work and color.
 Often, she creates brush strokes by hand, later using them in her images.
 She is also skilled at using vector imagery.
-From energetic pink to melancholic deep orange, warm and rich colours dominate her palette.
+From energetic pink to melancholic deep orange, warm and rich colors dominate her palette.

 Bárbara’s style is decorative and figurative, with an emotional and nostalgic side to it.
 Sometimes, by carefully omitting a key detail from an image, Bárbara confounds expectation and is able to convey more feeling to the viewer by doing so.

-Client list Bárbara’s clients include Ilustralle, Editora Abril, Simple Organic Cosmetics, Tena, Nestlé, The Telegraph, Calypso Cards, Modefica and Minbie Australia.
+Client list Bárbara’s clients include Hachette Book Group, The Daily Telegraph, Good Housekeeping, Ilustralle, Editora Abril, Você S/A, Simple Organic Cosmetics, Tena, Nestlé, The Walt Disney Company, Calypso Cards, Modefica and Minbie.